emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 > DAX: **Income = SWITCH ( TRUE(), data[INDHHIN2] = 1, "0-5", data[INDHHIN2] = 2, "5-10", data[INDHHIN2] = 3, "10-15", data[INDHHIN2] = 4, "15-20", data[INDHHIN2] = 5, "20-25", data[INDHHIN2] = 6, "25-35", data[INDHHIN2] = 7, "35-45", data[INDHHIN2] = 8, "45-55", data[INDHHIN2] = 9, "55-65", data[INDHHIN2] = 10, "65-75", data[INDHHIN2] = 12, ">20", data[INDHHIN2] = 13, "<20", data[INDHHIN2] = 14, "75-100", data[INDHHIN2] = 15, ">100", BLANK())**

 - these categories were decided by the research group
+- note the categories <20 and >20, I decided to order these between 15-20 and 20-25
-- becuase it is text, we need to set the order of the categories manually
+- because it is text, we need to set the order of the categories manually

-To do this:
+To set a manual order for bars:
-- Create a new query called 'Income Order' with 2 coloumns.
+- Create a new query (table) called 'Income Order' with 2 coloumns.
 - First coloumn called 'Bins' with the same categories as the column 'Income' that we just created
-- Second column 'income order' ranging from 1-15
+- Second column 'income order' ranging from 1-15 in the order that is needed
 > Home -> Transform Data -> Enter Data -> close and apply

 > Model view -> Manage relationships -> New